aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 ### Accessing request details

-You can access request details such as headers, query parameters, and body using the `Request` object provided to your route handlers and middleware functions via `reqCtx.request`.
+You can access request details such as headers, query parameters, and body using the `Request` object provided to your route handlers and middleware functions via `reqCtx.req`.

 ### Handling not found routes